tombresee/Cen10/index.md

 * 8/13: &ensp; First day of school (Thur) - virtual
 * 8/21: &ensp; No school (Fri)
 * 8/28: &ensp; No school (Fri)
 * 9/3:  &ensp; First day of in-person on-campus classes.
-Come to school face to face for one day, then have a 4-day weekend, and then return to face to face school on the Sept 8th
+Come to school for one day, then have a 4-day weekend, and then return to face-to-face school on Sept 8
 * 9/4: &ensp; No school (Fri)
 * 9/7: &ensp; No school (Mon Labor Day)
 * 9/8: &ensp; Normal School
 * [Updated Calendar](http://www.friscoisd.org/docs/default-source/frisco-isd-calendars/2020-21-school-calendar.pdf?sfvrsn=6) - latest calendar reference in pdf